The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Diane Arbus?

-Arbus teaches us that our images have the ability to shed light on specific subsets of society.
-While Arbus photographed both ordinary and extraordinary individuals, her work was especially appreciated by the marginalized.
+Arbus teaches us that photography has the ability to shed light on unique aspects of society.
+By capturing both ordinary and extraordinary individuals, she invites viewers to reconsider their perceptions of beauty and normalcy.

 19. Elliott Erwitt